Eoli-an/REAM/learned.md

 # Variable definition in page
 Previously I did  i.e. const words = data.words;.
 This is not reeactive, so even if data.words changes, words stays the same.
 Rather just use data.words everywhere...(was also problem why images did not update)

+# SQL upsert constraint
+If I want to have a constraint over multiple cols in supabase, I first have to create a combined unique index